abeona-tech/cowsay-homepage/README.md

-# Cowsay.co Twitter Bot
+# Cowsayco Twitter Bot

-Welcome to the Cowsay.co Twitter Bot repository.
+Welcome to the Cowsayco Twitter Bot repository.
 This project combines the classic command-line program `cowsay` with the power of social media, delivering a daily dose of oxytocin through curated quotes presented in unique ASCII art messages.

 ## About